Jarnéia Richard-Noel: SVN

-Richard-Noel also forms a part of the pop girl group SVN (pronounced 'seven') alongside five former West End cast members of Six: Millie O'Connell, Natalie May Paris, Alexia McIntosh, Aimie Atkinson and Maiya Quansah-Breed, plus Grace Mouat from the cast of Max Martin musical & Juliet, and former swing of the original cast of Six.
+Richard-Noel also forms a part of the pop girl group SVN (pronounced 'seven') alongside five former West End cast members of SIX: Millie O'Connell, Natalie May Paris, Alexia McIntosh, Aimie Atkinson and Maiya Quansah-Breed, plus Grace Mouat, the former swing of the original cast of SIX.
 After a limited series of concerts in October 2020, their debut concert was rescheduled from February 2022 to 7 August 2022 at the O2 Academy Islington, with the group releasing singles such as "Stars" and "Free" in 2022.